kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="jqxhr-promises-deferreds"></a>
 <h4 class="h4-guide">jqHXR, Promises & Deferreds</h4>
-When used, both `$.ajax()` and the shorthand methods return the jQuery XMLHttpRequest object, which is commonly referred to as "jqHXR".
+When used, both `$.ajax()` and some of the shorthand methods return the jQuery XMLHttpRequest object, which is commonly referred to as "jqHXR".
+The `.load()` shorthand method does not return jqXHR.

-jqXHR is basically the traditional `XMLHttpRequest` object already in the browser, except it's wrapped in a specific API created by jQuery.
+jqXHR is basically the traditional `XMLHttpRequest` object already in the browser wrapped in a specific API created by jQuery.
 The jQuery documentation refers to jqXHR as a "superset" of the browser's XHR.

 An important part of the API are jQuery "promises" which are part of the [jQuery Deffered object](http://api.jquery.com/category/deferred-object/ "Read more about jQuery Deffereds").